How News Feed Works

 People who have yet to accept your friend requests will also appear on your Friends page.
 Here, you can add them to friend lists.

-When someone sends you a friend request, public stories about you (ex: stories that have the privacy set to Public) may appear in their News Feed.
+When someone sends you a friend request, public stories about you (ex: stories you posted with the privacy set to Public, or posts you're tagged in that have the privacy set to Public) may appear in their News Feed.
 If you decline a friend request from this person, stories about you will not appear in their News Feed anymore.

 When you become friends with someone on Facebook shortly after an event you both said you attended, the event may be part of a friendship story that appears on your Timeline and in News Feed.
 You’ll be able to see how you met this friend when you view your friendship page.

 If you don't want the event to be a part of the story, you or your friend can remove it:

 - Go to your friend's Timeline and click Friends on their cover photo

 - Choose See Friendship